Arizona Medical Marijuana Card

 Yes.
 Arizona regards qualifying patients as adults when they turn 18.
 Such individuals can directly apply for their own medical marijuana cards without requiring the consent of their parents or guardians.

-How to Renew Your Arizona Medical Marijuana Card
+How To Renew Your Arizona Medical Marijuana Card

 A medical marijuana card issued in Arizona is valid for 2 years, and a cardholder may access the renewal portal 90 days before their current medical marijuana card expires.
-A qualifying patient or caregiver that fails to renew their medical marijuana card before it expires must submit a new application.
+A qualifying patient or caregiver who fails to renew their medical marijuana card before it expires must submit a new application.
 Arizona medical marijuana cardholders can complete their renewal applications online and follow the same steps as when applying for their cards.
 However, they have to submit updated copies of their documents and pay renewal fees.

-Can You Grow Medical Marijuana in Arizona?
+Can You Grow Medical Marijuana In Arizona?

 Yes.
 Medical marijuana patients or caregivers may grow marijuana in their homes for personal use if they live more than 25 miles from the nearest medical marijuana dispensary.
 However, they may only grow up to 12 marijuana plants in enclosed or locked facilities.
 Under the Medical Marijuana Act, a qualifying patient permitted to grow marijuana in their home cannot sell or gift such marijuana to a third party.

-Does Arizona Allow Medical Marijuana Patients to Designate Caregivers?
+Does Arizona Allow Medical Marijuana Patients To Designate Caregivers?

 A qualifying patient in Arizona's medical marijuana program may designate an individual as a designated caregiver.
 Per state law, a designated caregiver must: